Getting Started with Photography

 Buy the Nikon D3300 as your first DSLR.

 The lens that comes with the D3300, the 18-55mm f/3.5-5.6, is complete garbage.
 Avoid it at all costs.
-Just buy the camera as the body only and save yourself the cash, or buy it with stock lens and sell it ASAP.
+Just buy the camera as the body only and save yourself the cash, or buy it with the stock lens and sell it ASAP.

 When I bought my D3300, I bought it together with the Nikon 35mm f/1.8 G ($196), it was a fantastic starter lens.
-Pretty wide, but also still having a blurry background which is pretty cool.
+Pretty wide, but also still gets a blurry background which is pretty cool.

-In February, I wanted a wider lens for making videos, but still wanted a low aperture, which is extremely hard to find.
+In February 2017, I wanted a wider lens for making videos, but still wanted a low aperture, which is extremely hard to find.
 There is only one zoom lens on the entire market with an aperture of 1.8, and that lens is the Sigma 18-35mm f/1.8 ($799).
 I found mine on eBay for $591, a total steal.
 So that lens replaced my 35mm 1.8, since it includes the 35mm focal length plus more at the same aperture.
-It is also way sharper than the Nikon.
+It is also much sharper than the Nikon.

 Eventually you will build up your collection of gear to cover all the ranges of focal lengths.
 I now have a complete range of focal lengths after two years of building up my gear collection.
 (18-35, 50, 85, and 55-200)